-Our culture at Make Do gives us the freedom to work anywhere, and as this week we had our WordPress Sheffield Code Clinic, the team took it upon them to have a grand day out in Sheffield.
+Remote working culture gives employees the freedom to work anywhere, and as this week WordPress Sheffield had their Code Clinic (which I was presenting at), my team and I took it upon ourselves to have a grand day out in Sheffield.

 Business Planning / Company Culture